Permitted Activities for All UK Visitors.

 (ii) the Objective Structured Clinical Examinations (OSCE) for overseas, where the visitor can provide written evidence of this from the Nursing and Midwifery Council.

-Employees of an overseas company or organisation may receive training from a UK based company or organisation in work practices and techniques which are required for the visitor’s employment overseas and not available in their home country.
+Additionally, employees of an overseas company or organisation may receive training from a UK based company or organisation in work practices and techniques which are required for the visitor’s employment overseas and not available in their home country.

-Visitors may carry out the following study:
+Also, visitors may carry out the following study:

 (a) educational exchanges or visits with a state-funded school or academy or independent school; or